 - Baldwins.
 Founded in 1872.
 An Auction House specializing in buying and selling coins and medals.
 One of the largest numismatic dealers in the world.
 Internationally recognized with salesrooms in New York, London and Hong Kong.

 - Bonhams.
 Founded in 1793 Bonhams is one of the world’s oldest auctioneers of fine art and antiquities.
-As a leading auction houses it is widely respected, recognized internationally with salerooms in London, New York, San Francisco, Hong Kong and Los Angeles.
+As a leading auction house it is widely respected, recognized internationally with salerooms in London, New York, San Francisco, Hong Kong and Los Angeles.
 Bonhams occasionally offer internships within different departments.
 Applicants will need to regularly check the recruitment pages of their website.

 - Christies.
 Founded in the 18th Century in London, it is one of the oldest and most widely respected Auction Houses within the global Art Market, with salesrooms in numerous major cultural cities.
 Due to its size and global reach it is one of the few Auction Houses that do offer training and internship programs that run annually.
 Christies have recently launched a new Graduate Training Program, offered in London, New York and Asia, with a limited intake in 2017.
 London graduate Internships.
 Christies recruit approximately 10 Graduate Interns per intake.
 There are two intakes a year, in January and July.
 These Internships lasts for duration of 6 months a fixed-term temporary contract.
 Graduate Interns will be entitled to £252 per week.
 London Work experience program is unpaid and arranged and authorized by the human resources department.
 The duration of the program is up to two weeks.
 Individuals must complete a work experience application form online.
 Successful applicants will be allocated to a department having regard to their specified choice and availability.